elixir-lang/elixir/lib/elixir/pages/anti-patterns/design-anti-patterns.md

 A common practice followed by the community is to make the non-raising version return `{:ok, result}` or `{:error, Exception.t}`.
 For example, an HTTP client may return `{:ok, %HTTP.Response{}}` on success cases and `{:error, %HTTP.Error{}}` for failures, where `HTTP.Error` is [implemented as an exception](`Kernel.defexception/1`).
 This makes it convenient for anyone to raise an exception by simply calling `Kernel.raise/1`.

+#### Additional remarks

+This anti-pattern was formerly known as [Using exceptions for control-flow](https://github.com/lucasvegi/Elixir-Code-Smells#using-exceptions-for-control-flow).

 ## Primitive obsession

 #### Problem